 In this show I discuss with other #WomenEd leads what made me volunteer for this organisation and set up a chapter in Taiwan.
 It offers an overview of what #WomenEd is all about.

-21CLHK: ‘Every Child a Story-Teller’ An in-depth analysis of the steps I have taken over four years in two different countries to develop children’s understanding of building stories.
+February: 21CLHK, ‘Every Child a Story-Teller’ An in-depth analysis of the steps I have taken over ten years to develop children’s understanding of building stories.

 July: Kathy Brodie’s Early Years Summit: Speech and Language.
 I returned to discuss my book and also my development in pedagogy in speech and language.